2005 Nias Island Sea King crash

-The 2005 Nias Island Sea King crash was the crash of a Royal Australian Navy (RAN) Westland WS-61 Sea King helicopter (tail number N16-100, call sign "Shark 02") of 817 Squadron RAN at approximately 4 pm (local time) on 2 April 2005 with 11 personnel on board.
-The accident occurred while "Shark 02" was making its approach to land on a sports field located near the village of Tuindrao in the region of Amandraya on the Indonesian island of Nias.
-"Shark 02" had been providing humanitarian support to the people of the earthquake-devastated region.
+On 2 April 2005, a Royal Australian Navy Westland WS-61 Sea King helicopter (tail number N16-100, call sign "Shark 02") of 817 Squadron RAN crashed while approaching to land on a sports field located near the village of Tuindrao in the region of Amandraya on the Indonesian island of Nias, where it was due to provide humanitarian support to people affected by the 2004 Indian Ocean earthquake and tsunami.
+The aircraft had 11 personnel on board, of whom two survived the crash.

 A Defence Board of Inquiry later found that the primary cause of the accident was a failure of the aircraft's flight control systems.
 This was as a result of a series of errors, and a general practice of poor maintenance on the aircraft.